bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

-- **Addition of derivation paths to BIP174 PSBTs:** Stepan Snigirev [posted][psbt path] a suggestion to the Bitcoin-Dev mailing list to allow PSBTs to include the BIP32 derivation path for the public keys used to generate the change output's address.
+- **Addition of derivation paths to BIP174 PSBTs:** Stepan Snigirev [posted][psbt path] a suggestion to the Bitcoin-Dev mailing list to allow PSBTs to include the BIP32 extended public key (xpub) and derivation path for the public keys used to generate the change output's address.
 This can help multisig wallets determine whether or not the transaction's change output pays back to the correct set of signers.
 The author of [BIP174][], Andrew